weewx/weewx/docs_src/custom/sle.md

 # Writing search list extensions

+The [Cheetah generator](./cheetah-generator/) makes extensive use of *Search Lists*.
+They are the means by which tags, such as `$day.outTemp.max`, are evaluated.
 The intention of this document is to help you write new Search List Extensions (SLE).
 Here's the plan:

 * We start by explaining how SLEs work.